 To cover all the requirements, the architecture of the IPR Authoring Tool follows the client-server model.
 The front-end (client-side) contains the Web Interface and the back-end (server-side) manages the requests, the data and the inter-process communication with the back-end components of the platform.
-The front-end includes the following components: i) Menu (Dashboard, User Contracts Page, Administrator Contracts Page), ii) Pending Contracts, iii) Accepted Contracts, iv) Rejected Contracts, v) Deployed Contracts.
+The front-end includes the following components: i) Dashboard page, ii) Pending Contracts, iii) Accepted Contracts, iv) Rejected Contracts, v) Deployed Contracts vi)Create Contract vii) Documentation page, viii)Contact Us pahe .
 The back-end includes a REST API layer and a KAFKA connector, in which all web services are defined and allow communication with the layer containing the core component functions of the backend.
 Specifically, the back-end communicates with the i) iPRODUCE block-chain platform ii) OpIS Data Repository.
 Through the Kafka connector and the OpIS data repository the connection, which encapsulates the users data and the product co-creation data, with the Marketplace can be established.